kselena/docs/versioned_docs/version-3.13.0/contributing/how-to-contribute.md

 If you intend to change a piece of Reviewpad that is not yet being addressed on any issue we first invite you to [fill an issue](https://github.com/reviewpad/reviewpad/issues/new?assignees=&labels=enhancement&template=feature_request.md).
 This lets us reach an agreement on your proposal before you put significant effort into it.

-If you're only fixing a bug, it's fine to submit a pull request right away but we still recommend to fill an issue detailing what you're fixing.
-This is helpful in case we don't accept that specific fix but want to keep track of the issue.

 ### Your First Pull Request {#your-first-pull-request}